Breeze Block Installation Instructions

 Working towards the center, lay two breeze blocks next to each pilaster block or vertical support to create the first course.

-Insert rebar between every 2nd course and vertical column of blocks.
+Insert rebar every 24" or less, both vertically and horizontally.
 The thickness of the mortar line should be between 1/2" and 5/8".

 When the mortar has become firm, smooth the joints with a jointing tool.